Connect With Us (+1) 646 827 3800

 What do you do when all of a sudden, your web site disappears?
 After you stop hyperventilating, you pick up the phone and start screaming at everyone you know who had anything to do with it.
 The designer.
 The code team.
 The company that ”hosts” your site.
 Your plumber.
 OK, maybe not your plumber.
 But you might as well call him, because he knows as much about your web site as the culprit that brought down millions of web sites a couple of days ago.

-I’m talking, of course, about GoDaddy, a very large company that even if you’ve never really paid attention to you’re probably heard of.
+I’m talking, of course, about GoDaddy, a very large company that even if you’ve never really paid attention to you’ve probably heard of.
 Scantily-clad models in Super Bowl advertising.
 Race car driver Danica Patrick as spokesperson.
 THAT GoDaddy.
 Or this week, NoDaddy.
 Earlier this week, GoDaddy had a problem with the software they use to keep track of where web sites “are” on the Internet.
 That part of the Internet equation is called “DNS Records”, and GoDaddy lost theirs.

 When GoDaddy’s DNS records disappeared, so did all the web sites that those DNS records point at.
 GoDaddy, in a “better to say we screwed up than it would be to admit we don’t have good enough security in place to avoid getting hacked” PR manuever, claims exactly that.
 Well played, GoDaddy.